Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

    state (`EnabledERC20Tokens`), then it is ignored.
 These events may come from a contract that isn't deployed by the bridge module.
-Arbitrary contracts cannot maliciously try to get funds withdrawn this way as the withdrawal Ethereum ERC20 address is queried from from module params, not from contract events.
+Arbitrary contracts cannot maliciously try to get funds withdrawn this way as the withdrawal Ethereum ERC20 address is queried from module params, not from contract events.
 3. When Relayer queries a new Withdraw bridge module event, unlock funds on the Ethereum bridge contract.